balena-io/docs/pages/runtime/resin-base-images.md

 ## <a name="base-images"></a>Base Images:

-These are base images for different arch: armv6, armv7, i386, amd64.
+These are base images for different arch: armv6, armv7, i386, amd64 and armv5 (armel).

 | Image | Arch | Installed Packages | Repository | Available Tag|
 |:-----------|:------------|:------------|:------------|:------------|